CyprienRicque/CyprienRicque/README.md

 🌱 I am a 4th year Epitech student currently in exchange at Tsinghua University.<br>
 I uploaded some of my Epitech projects on my profile under the name EPITECH-project_name-year.

-⚡My initial education is sofware engineer, also I am really interested in data related fields so I am majoring in data science, machine learning and data engineering.
-Since I am not sure which one I want to work in yet, I am practicing them all throught Tsinghua University courses, personnal projects, books and MOOCs.
+⚡My initial education is sofware engineer, but being really interested in data related fields I am majoring in data science, machine learning and data engineering.
+Since I am not sure which one I want to work in yet, I am practicing them all through Tsinghua University courses, personnal projects, books and MOOCs.

-🔭 I’m currently working on "e-me" project on my free time.

 📫 How to reach me: mail ricque.cyprien@gmail.com or linkedin https://www.linkedin.com/in/cyprien-ricque/